xiaohui-zhangxh/ruby_llm/docs/guides/models.md

 2. **Balance cost vs. quality** - More capable models cost more but may give better results
 3. **Check capabilities** - Make sure the model supports features you need (vision, functions, etc.)
 4. **Use appropriate model types** - Use embedding models for vector operations, chat models for conversations
+5. **Version control** - Use exact model IDs in production for consistency, aliases for development